-Two people who had separated after being in a relationship could still qualify as a “couple” for the purpose of applying to adopt a child.
+Two people who had separated after being in a relationship could still qualify as a “couple”.
+This was for the purpose of applying to adopt a child.

 That was the decision of the Family Court in a case involving a same-sex couple who had never married or become civil partners.

-The court had to decide whether to grant one of the women, referred to as applicant X, permission to apply for an adoption order under the Adoption and Children Act 2002 in respect of a child referred to as C2.
+The court had to decide whether to grant one of the women, referred to as applicant X, permission to apply for an adoption order.
+This was under the Adoption and Children Act 2002 in respect of a child referred to as C2.

 X had been in a committed same-sex relationship with her partner, referred to as Y, for several years.

-They decided to start a family and agreed that X would be the biological mother of their first child, conceived using a sperm donor.
+They decided to start a family and agreed that X would be the biological mother of their first child.
+The child was conceived using a sperm donor.

 In 2015, X gave birth to a son, C1, and Y successfully applied to adopt him.
-When they decided to have a second child, they agreed that Y would be the biological mother and that X would adopt.
+When they decided to have a second child, they agreed that Y would be the biological mother.
+X would adopt the child.

 In 2018, the second child, C2, was born.
 Shortly after her first birthday, X and Y separated.
 The separation was amicable, and they implemented a shared care arrangement for the children.
 In November 2020, X applied to adopt C2.
 The local authority and the children’s guardian supported her application.